 Intercom’s former-CEO Eoghan McCabe shared the company’s first pitch deck from 2011, adding that raising $600K was a “monumental task” for the team back then.
 The short, 8-slide pitch deck describes Intercom’s vision to build a CRM and messaging tool for SaaS providers.
 In March 2018, the customer chat software company raised a $125M Series D round, bringing it to a unicorn valuation of $1.28B.
-Intercom said it crossed $150M in annual recurring revenue in February 2020 — and the company is reportedly looking at an IPO.
+Intercom said it crossed $150M in annual recurring revenue in February 2020 — at which time the company was reportedly looking at an IPO.